rankutah/blog/sites/rodmaxfielddds/content/patients/after-care.md

 ## Sealants {#sealants}

 - It is normal for the bite to feel slightly off after sealant placement.
 There may also be a slight aftertaste immediately following application.
 Rinsing with water will help remove the unwanted taste.
-- Sealants may be chewed on right after placement
+- You can chew normally right after sealant placement.
 - Maintain good oral hygiene.
 - Sealants can chip or wear out.
-The condition of the sealants are checked at each re-care visit.
+The condition of the sealants is checked at each re-care visit.

 {{< /section >}}